beo3000/osticket-multildap-auth/README.md

 ### Prebuilt

-simply create a folder in the "includes\plugins\multi-ldap" on your osticket install
+simply create a folder in the "include\plugins\multi-ldap" on your osticket install

 Configuration
 =============